ibotty/crunchy-postgres-container-94/docs/secrets.md

 oc process -f standalone-secret.json | oc create -f -
 ~~~~~~~~~~~

-This example, mounts the secrets into the containers /pgsecrets directory.
-The start.sh script will pull a username and password from this directory if
-exists and use it to populate the postgres database.

 You should have a secret, running pod, and service:
 ~~~~~~~~~~~
 oc get pods
 oc get services